-Born in London, United Kingdom in 1965, Adam McEwen currently lives and works in New York.
+Adam McEwen was born in London, United Kingdom in 1965 and currently lives and works in New York.
 He studied at Christ Church, Oxford and California Institute of the Arts, Valencia, CA.

-Adam McEwen’s work resides somewhere between the celebratory and funeral.
-His work addresses the blurred boundaries between life and death; reality and fiction; and the everyday and the obscure.
+Adam McEwen’s work resides somewhere between the celebratory and funereal.
 After writing obituaries for the Daily Telegraph in London, he began producing obituaries of living subjects such as Bill Clinton and Jeff Koons, highlighting the blurred line between history and fiction.
 He is known for paintings employing wads of chewing gum on canvas that reference the bombing of German cities in the Second World War, and for machined graphite sculptures of banal objects such as a water cooler or an air conditioner.
 His repurposing of the over-familiar creates momentary ruptures, which in the words of one writer, “jolt us temporarily out of our indifference, owing to over-exposure, toward the signs that dominate our daily lives.”